 Brokerage firms have authority to vote clients' unvoted shares on some "routine" matters.
 When a brokerage firm votes its clients' unvoted shares on routine matters, these shares are counted to determine if a quorum exists to conduct business at the meeting.
 A brokerage firm cannot vote clients' unvoted shares on non-routine matters, which results in a broker non-vote.
 A broker non-vote will be treated as not being entitled to vote on the proposal.
-For proposals that require a majority of votes voting on the proposal to be approved (such as the stockholder proposals), a broker non-vote will not be counted for purposes of determining whether the proposal has been approved.
+For proposals that require a majority of votes voting on the proposal to be approved, a broker non-vote will not be counted for purposes of determining whether the proposal has been approved.

-The Company's proposal to elect directors is considered a routine matter, but the stockholder proposals are not.
+The Company's proposal to ratify the appointment of our independent public registered accounting firm is considered a routine matter, but the other proposals are not.